daniloritarossi/encdec/README.md

 env GOOS=linux GOARCH=amd64 go build -o encdec main.go
 ```

 you can run the executable from a SHELL_EXEC  in the same way as reported in the "Easy to use" section

-you can find all the possible export configurations in the [Table of config contents] section
+you can find all the possible export configurations in the [Table of config contents] section.

+Remember: env is a LINUX COMMAND you must use it in LINUX or in GIT BASH

+## Errors

+If you meet errors the key is wrong, remember you can use this software only on a single machine

 ## Development